Cancer & Blood Disorders Center Support Services

 A social worker is present when the family first meets with the physician to discuss the diagnosis and continues to play a supportive, clinical role throughout the child’s treatment.
 Social workers participate in weekly multidisciplinary meetings to review the care plan of each hospitalized child.
 Social workers also work individually with patients, parents, siblings and extended family members, assisting them in their adjustment process to illness and hospitalization.
 When indicated, social workers consult closely with psychiatrists and behavioral medicine specialists for additional clinical interventions.

 The social work team facilitates diverse parent support groups and refers families for other cancer support services, such as financial, housing, transportation, day-care and bereavement-related services as needed.

 Psychiatric and Psychological Services

 Volunteer organizations are the lifeblood of any institution.
-Nicklaus Children's Hospital, formerly Miami Children's Hospital, is fortunate to have the support of the United Order True Sisters, Miami #43, since 1958.
-This entity has a long tradition of providing support services to the patients of the Nicklaus Children's Hospital Cancer Center, including sponsorship of the annual summer cancer camp.
+The Cancer & Blood Disorders Center, is fortunate to have the support of the United Order True Sisters, Miami #43, since 1958.
+This entity has a long tradition of providing support services to the patients of the Nicklaus Children's Hospital Cancer & Blood Disorders Center, including sponsorship of the annual summer cancer camp.